gbti-network/radle-lite/readme.txt

 6. Viewing Settings Page: API Monitoring

 == Changelog ==

+= 1.4.1 =
+* FIX: Welcome screen would not allow authorization if user was not a moderator of any subreddits.
+* FIX: Adding ability to select "User Profile" as destination type during welcome screen.

 = 1.4.0 =
 * NEW: Adding option to hide unapproved comments.